Broken phone? This Ottawa TikToker might be able to help | CBC News

 "From there, you can pretty much fix anything."

 But he said he found the existing content difficult to follow and inaccessible for a general audience.
-So, he decided to make his own videos, working out of a small office in Bells Corners to answer questions people had about their devices.
+He decided to make his own videos, working out of a small office in Bells Corners to answer questions people had about their devices.

 "I wanted to make those kinds of answers more readily available to people in a fun, very easy way … and through TikTok, that was the best way to do it."